-Branched-Chain Amino Acids
+What Are Branched-Chain Amino Acids?

-proteins in food.
+Branched-chain amino acids (BCAAs) are essential nutrients.
+They are proteins found in food.
 Your muscles "burn" these amino acids for energy.

-The specific amino acids that make up the branched-chain amino acids are leucine, isoleucine, and valine.
+The names of the specific amino acids that make up the branched-chain amino acids are leucine, isoleucine, and valine.
 The term branched-chain simply refers to their chemical structure.

-supplements of branched-chain amino acids (BCAAs).
-They take them to try to help with recovery from workouts and enhance athletic performance.
+Branched-chain amino acids are essential nutrients that help support muscle metabolism and are important for building muscle tissue protein.
+If you’re an athlete or bodybuilder, you may take oral supplements of branched-chain amino acids (BCAAs) to try to help with recovery from workouts and enhance athletic performance.

-exercise.
+Studies suggest that BCAAs may prevent muscle breakdown during exercise.
 But they are not likely to help with athletic performance.

 Dosages of BCAAs vary, depending upon the reason for use.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it hard to establish a standard dose.

 You can get branched-chain amino acids from these foods:

 Risks and Side Effects of Branched-Chain Amino Acids